-Concerning work-related crime (arbeidslivskriminalitet):
+Concerning prevention of work-related crime (arbeidslivskriminalitet):

-The Centre is included in most of common purchase agreements that the Directorate for Financial Management ($DF\emptyset$) makes for Norwegian state entities.
-For ICR's own agreements multiple tenders/ offers are required along with tax certificates and HMS declarations, as appropriate.
+Procurement at the Centre follows the regulations for the State system.
+The Centre is included in most of common purchase agreements that the Directorate for Financial Management (DFØ) makes for Norwegian state entities.
+For ICR's own agreements multiple tenders/offers are required.
+The system also includes collecting declarations of safety and security regulations (HMS-erklæring), as well as tax payment documentation (skatteattest) for procurement over set levels, as appropriate.
+These systems at the Centre are designed and practised to avoid work-related crime.